-To conclude my Brian May Red Special replica guitar build project, I have compiled a list of tools and equipment used along with some tips from the perspective of an amateur guitar builder which might be informative if you are embarking on a similar project from a position of no prior experience.
+To conclude my Brian May Red Special replica guitar build project, I have compiled a list of tools and equipment used along with some tips from the perspective of an amateur guitar builder which might be informative if you are embarking on a similar project with no prior experience.

 (a) the 2D profiles used in the lofting function that generates the main section of the neck